 For the purpose of encouraging the preservation of open space and promoting the more efficient use of land in harmony with its natural features and within the general intent of the Zoning Bylaw, an owner or owners, or their agent, of a tract of land may, in connection with the submission of a subdivision plan for Planning Board approval under the Subdivision Control Law also make application to the Board of Appeals for a special permit excepting his or her plan from the lot size and yard dimension regulations as required in the Zoning Bylaw.
 In no event, however, shall such permit operate as an exception from any other provision of this Bylaw.
 The owner or such agent shall at the same time file a copy of the application with all accompanying plans and environmental impact statement with the Board of Health, the Water and Sewerage Board, Superintendent of Public Works, the Conservation Commission and the Planning Board, which boards shall, within 30 days from the date of receipt of such documents by them, file their written recommendations concerning said applications with the Board of Appeals.
 If no such recommendations are filed within 30 days, said Board of Appeals shall have been deemed to have no recommendations on the application.

-§ 300-7.2 Conditions for granting special permit.
+§ 300-8.1.2Conditions for granting special permit.

 After notice and public hearing, and after due consideration of recommendations required to be filed, the Board of Appeals may grant such a permit for residential use, provided that: